 Partnership & Openness

 By working alongside local and international stakeholders we improve the quality of emergency care knowledge translation in New Zealand/Aotearoa and globally.
 We value the views of other professionals and diversity of culture and opinion.
 We openly share ideas and knowledge amongst research network members while respecting individual contributions.

 We share information with integrity and advocate for each other’s projects in a culture of support and collaboration.
 We are trustworthy and communicate in clear language for all to understand.

 By showing strong leadership we set the direction for emergency care research in New Zealand/Aotearoa and encourage innovation and change to achieve our shared vision.

-NZ EMN activities become ACEM accredited
+NZ EMN activities are ACEM accredited

-NZ EMN is launched
+NZ EMN launched